tri47/tri47.github.io/_posts/2020-04-10-nolan-filmography.md

 ![](/assets/images/nolanposters.jpeg)
 >  "We've always defined ourselves by the ability to overcome the impossible.
 And we count these moments.
 These moments when we dare to aim higher, to break barriers, to reach for the stars, to make the unknown known." - Interstellar

+22 years ago, Christopher Nolan directed his first film Following with a $6,000 dollar budget.
+Today, his most highly grossed movie The Dark Knight Rises have made more than 1 billion worldwide.
+His works have received 10 Academy Awards and many more nominations.

-Christopher Nolan is one of the most prolific and innovative modern directors.
-He is renowned for his unique style and intriguing story-telling.
-Nolan's career breakthrough was with the neo-noir thriller Memento in 2000, after which he continues to impress the world with expertly crafted instant classics.
+Christopher Nolan is one of the most prolific and innovative modern directors of our time.
+His career breakthrough was with the neo-noir thriller Memento in 2000, after which he continues to impress the world with expertly crafted instant classics.
 His latest film (Tenet) is coming out this year.

-While we are waiting, let's have a look at his admirable achievements over the past 20 years.
+While we are waiting, let's have a look at his achievements over the past 20 years.
 <br/>
 <br/>
 <p style="text-align: left;  font-weight: bold; font-size:20px"> "If you're good at something, never do it for free"
 </p>
+The graph below shows the budget, earnings and IMDB rating of Nolan's films.
 The Dark Knight Rises was the most highly grossed film, with a comparable huge budget, despite sitting squarely in the middle of the pack in IMDB Score.
 The Prestige had a modest budget of $40 million compared to its brothers, but it still received a very positive rating.

 Dunkirk is no doubt the most polarising film among Nolan's fans, only considered better than Nolan's widely deemed worst films (Insomnia and Following).